Magnonic spin Joule heating and rectification effects: Spin and heat currents

 with $\xi_k = \hbar^2\bm{k}^2/2m - \mu$, with chemical potential $\mu$, and $h$ is the exchange field, assumed to be directed along the $z$ axis.
 The Hamiltonian of the ferromagnetic insulator is given within the Holstein-Primakoff approximation as~\cite{Holstein1940}

 with magnon operators $a_k$ and $a_k^\dagger$.
-We assume a quadratic dispersion of the form $\hbar\omega_k = \Delta_m + J_m\bm{k}^2$.
+We assume a quadratic dispersion of the form $\hbar\omega_k = \Delta_m + J_m\bm{k}^2$ for simplicity.
+More realistic models for the magnon dispersion, taking, e.g., the dipolar interaction into account (as discussed in the appendix), will modify our results quantitatively, but the qualitative picture presented below remains the same.
 The two materials may communicate by the exchange of spin, in which a magnon on the ferromagnet side is either absorbed or created by a quasiparticle spin flip on the superconductor side.
 This process is captured by~\cite{Kato2019}

 with $s^\pm_k = s^x_k \pm s^y_k$, and $s^j_k = \frac{\hbar}{2}\sum_{qss'}\sigma^j_{ss'} c^\dagger_{ks}c_{k+q,s'}$.

 The transport properties of this system are most conveniently studied on the ferromagnetic insulator side, where the tunneling spin current becomes $I_s = i\left\langle\left[N_m,H\right]\right\rangle$, with $N_m =\sum_{k} a^\dagger_k a_k$.
 This gives,